near/nearcore/README.md

 Leveraging WebAssembly, TypeScript, more sane contract management, ephemeral accounts and many other advancement, NEAR makes using blockchain protocol for developers and consumers way easier compared to competitors.

+## Status

+Project is currently under heavy development.
+Please see Issues and Milestones to checkout the current progress and work items.

+High level milestones:

+ - [ ] DevNet: a tool with fully working State Transition + WebAssembly.
+ - [ ] MVB: Minimum viable blockchain with smart contracts, supporting TxFlow and on chain governance.
+ - [ ] Shard chains: support for fully scalable sharded blockchain.

 ## Building